 Fuhu - the creator of the nabi and nabi 2 tablets - is on fire.
 Just a little over one week ago, they announced the nabi Jr., a new 5" tablet designed for small children, and today they're back at it with a tablet designed just for tweens: the nabi XD.

 Now, I know what you're thinking: Seriously?
 A tablet just for tweens?
 I'm not going to lie - I, too, was skeptical of the usefulness of another specialty tablet for kids.
-And then I read the specs, looked at the pictures, and caught the price.
-I changed my mind almost immediately - this thing is seriously impressive.
 Read More

 It's no secret that I'm a big fan of the Nabi 2 tablet for kids.
 As a father, I was extremely impressed with its vast suite of educational software, ease of use, and overall solid build quality when I reviewed it.
 The one major drawback of the Nabi 2 is that it's not really meant for pre-school-age children.
 Sure, it could help give your little little one a headstart, but $200 is a bit much to shell out when they may not even start using the device until the ripe-old age of five.
-Enter the answer to your quandary: the Nabi Jr. Read More
+Read More

 There's no doubt that the Nabi 2 is the absolute best tablet on the market designed just for kids.
 When I reviewed it back in June, I came away impressed with everything that Fuhu was able to pack into this device, all while keeping the price around $200 (that was, of course, before the Nexus 7 was announced, so a $200 tablet that didn't suck was impressive in itself).
 The build is solid, it's packed to the brim with educational software, and the Monarch UI is a fantastic and intuitive interface for kids.
-In short, it's a great little piece of kit for children.
 Read More

 We've talked quite a bit about Fuhu's Nabi 2 tablet, which was designed specifically for children.
 Given its $200 price tag and powerful Tegra 3 processor, 1GB RAM, and Android 4.0, this device is not only great for the kids, but it packs a punch for parents, as well.
 (To get a better idea of everything the Nabi has to offer, check out my full review.)